brucou/react-state-driven/README.md

   - Render commands leads to definition of React components with event handlers.
 Those event handlers can pass their raw events to the machine thanks to the raw event source emitter
   - Non-render commands leads to the execution of procedures which may be successful or fail.
 The command handler can pass back information to the machine thanks to the raw event source emitter.
+There are two ways to specify a non-render command :
+     - through a regular procedure taking two parameters (the raw event emitter and the command params)
+     - through a function receiving the stream of commands that it handles, as in our example.
+     Note that this function will only receive in that stream the commands it handles, i.e. a `SEARCH` handler will receive a stream of `SEARCH` commands.
 - The event source is created with the subject factory passed as parameters.
-That subject must have the `next, complete, error` properties defined (`Observer` interface), the properties `subscribe` defined (`Observable` interface), and at least three operators (`map, filter, startWith`).
+That subject must have the `next, complete, error` properties defined (`Observer` interface), the properties `subscribe` defined (`Observable` interface), and at least five operators (`map`, `filter`, `flatMap`, `startWith`, `shareReplay`).
 Rx from `Rxjs` is a natural choice, but other reactive libraries can be easily adapted, including standard simple event emitters or callbacks.
 - The event source is terminated when the `<Machine/>` component is removed from the screen (`componentWillUnmount` lifecycle method)